guidedhacking/GuidedHacking-Injector/README.md

 A feature-rich DLL injection library which supports x86, WOW64 and x64 injections.
 It features five injection methods, four shellcode execution methods and various additional options.
-Session seperation can be bypassed with all methods.
+Session separation can be bypassed with all methods.

 ----